-75 % of capital gains arising from the disposal of participation shares and, founder's shares, pre-emptive rights and redeemed shares in other companies and investment fund participation shares and %50 of capital gains arising from the disposal of immovable properties are exempt from the corporate tax.
-Major requirements are (i) assets sold should have been held at least for two years; (ii) the exemption is applied in the year in which sale occurred and capital gain benefit from the exemption should be kept in a special reserve account at least for five years (iii) sales revenue should be collected until the end of second calendar year following sale year (iv) exempted amount cannot be transferred to another account (other than paid-up capital) or withdrawn from company within five years.
+75 % of capital gains arising from the disposal of participation shares and, founder's shares, pre-emptive rights and redeemed shares in other companies and investment fund participation shares are exempt from the corporate tax.
+Major requirements are (i) participation shares sold should have been held at least for two years; (ii) the exemption is applied in the year in which sale occurred and capital gain benefit from the exemption should be kept in a special reserve account at least for five years (iii) sales revenue should be collected until the end of second calendar year following sale year (iv) exempted amount cannot be transferred to another account (other than paid-up capital) or withdrawn from company within five years.
 In the case that company is liquidated within these 5 years' time, the exempted amount should be subjected to corporate tax.